 Unfortunately, many facilities employ people who are dangerous and possibly have a history of violence.
 Nursing homes must provide safe accommodations to residents, but some staff members intentionally abuse residents in their care behind closed doors.

-If you suspect that your loved one is being abused, contact Brezina Law today.
+If you suspect that your loved one is being abused, contact Atkins Brezina, PLLC today.
 Our Knoxville nursing home abuse attorney can perform an investigation and file a lawsuit, if necessary, to hold the nursing home accountable.
 We can put a stop to the abuse and seek compensation from the nursing home.
 Contact us now.

 Types of Nursing Home Abuse